-Over $k = \mathbb{C}$, a nonsingular projective curve $C \subset \mathbb{P}^n$ is the same thing as a compact Riemann surface.
+Over $k = \mathbb{C}$ , a nonsingular projective curve $C \subset \mathbb{P}^n$ is the same thing as a compact Riemann surface.
 However, the proof that a compact Riemann surface is algebraic depends on results from analysis that are beyond the scope of this course.

-Nonsingular projective curves relate closely to field extension $k \subset K$ where K is finitely generated as a field extension, and $\operatorname{tr} \deg = 1$.
-After lining up all the fairly straightforward definitions and properties, we show in Theorem 2.1 that they are in bijection up to the appropriate notions of isomorphism.
+Nonsingular projective curves relate closely to field extension $k \subset K$ where K is finitely generated as a field extension, and $\operatorname{tr} \deg = 1$ .
+Much of this can be viewed as a fairly minor development of the basic ideas of Galois theory on algebraic field extensions.
+After lining up all the fairly straightforward definitions and properties, we show in Theorem 2.1 that nonsingular projective curves are uniquely specified by their function fields up to the appropriate notions of isomorphism.